-Acquitted: Report cases for which the offender was acquitted.
+Acquitted: Report cases in which the offender was acquitted.

-56. Judicial monitoring
+55. Judicial monitoring

-Report the number of sexual assault, domestic violence, dating violence, stalking, and/or child sexual abuse offenders whose cases were reviewed by the court for compliance with conditions of probation or other court-ordered conditions, or for violations of those conditions.
-Also report the total number of individual review hearings conducted.
+Report the number of sexual assault, domestic violence, dating violence, and/or stalking offenders whose cases were reviewed by the court for compliance with conditions of probation or other court-ordered conditions, or for violations of those conditions.
+Also report the total number of review hearings conducted.
 The number of review hearings is the number of individual hearings held for each offender, even when that offender is reviewed during the same monitoring sessions as other offenders.
-Include judicial monitoring that occurs in family and juvenile courts.